bl4drnnr/github-cli-manager/README.md

 - `name`: string - **required** - The name of the repository.
 - `description`: string - A short description of the repository.
+- `homepage`: string - A URL with more information about the repository.
+- `private`: boolean - Whether the repository is private.

 ---